-In the New Year, confident that he was not deviating from the approved Treasury norms and armed with the Government of Ireland act, Waterfield grew more assertive in his dealings with the Irish departmental reorganisation committees and the pace of change accelerated.
-The reorganisation process began with the departments themselves come up with a proposal.
+In early 1921, confident that he was not deviating from the approved Treasury norms and armed with the Government of Ireland Act, Waterfield grew more assertive in his dealings with the reorganisation committees and the pace of change accelerated.
+The reorganisation process began with the departments themselves coming up with a proposal.
 Waterfield would then review and revise the proposal and send it back to the department for agreement.
-77 Waterfield's method of officious and minute investigation of departments alienated the departmental heads.
+160 Waterfield's method of officious and minute investigation of departments alienated the departmental heads.
 Refusing to accept the view of either the establishment officer or the departmental head, Waterfield swept through each department 'looking at the work as it is performed' asking 'how we should grade the department entirely afresh'.
-78 It is probable that Waterfield was following through a personal directive from Anderson to use reorganisation as an opportunity to simplify and reduce the cost of the Irish administrative machine, the same task that Warren Fisher was pursuing in Whitehall.79 It was generally expected that the Irish administration would lose a lot of its civil service after home rule through voluntary and compulsory retirement.
+161 It is probable that Waterfield was following through a personal directive from Anderson to use reorganisation as an opportunity to simplify and reduce the cost of the Irish administrative machine, the same task that Warren Fisher was pursuing in Whitehall.
+162 It was generally expected that the Irish administration would lose a lot of its civil service after Home Rule through voluntary and compulsory retirement.
 The last salary scales before retirement would determine pensions, whether they had been enjoyed for one week or one year.
 A high burden of pensions would allow the Irish governments to negotiate a cut in the £18 million contribution to the British war debt.
+It was therefore in the interests of the Treasury to ensure that the salary levels in Dublin were as compressed as possible.